Spirit of Neuroscience Nursing Photo Contest

 2023 Spirit of Neuroscience Nursing Photo Contest Criteria

 Capture pictures of your colleagues, patients, and families to submit to the AANN Spirit of Neuroscience Nursing photo contest.
-Your photo will be displayed on AANN's Facebook page and during AANN's 50th Annual Educational Meeting where members and attendees will vote for their favorite images.
-The member whose photo receives the most votes will win a complimentary conference registration to the AANN 51st Annual Educational Meeting in Denver, CO.
+Your photo will be displayed on AANN's Facebook page and during AANN's 51st Annual Educational Meeting where members and attendees will vote for their favorite images.
+The member whose photo receives the most votes will win a complimentary conference registration to the AANN 52nd Annual Educational Meeting in Orlando, FL.

 - Photo should convey the spirit of neuroscience nursing.